June 13, 2019 · 5 min read

 Those questions have different answers!
 But why is that?
 The difference comes from the way the power system works:

-The decision to use electricity at a given time doesn’t cause all the power plants to evenly increase their production.
+The decision to use more or less electricity at a given time doesn’t cause all the power plants to evenly increase their production.
 As power plants are dispatched by increasing cost, it means that when electricity demand is increased, the first power plant to increase its production is the last dispatched one.
 In other words, the electricity requested will come from the cheapest power plant that still has spare capacity.
 We call that power plant the marginal power plant.

 In a grid with 50% wind and 50% gas production, the consequence of deciding to consume electricity right now (instead of at another time) is that the gas turbine will increase its production (as it’s the only one that has spare capacity).
 This will cause emissions at a rate of ~500 gCO2 for each additional kWh consumed.
 The consequence of deciding to consume electricity now is an extra 500 gCO2 for each additional kWh consumed.
 We call that the marginal emission factor.